 Effect of cerebral palsy on the ability to perform tasks

 Your therapist or doctor may use a standardised scale to help you and others understand your child's level of functioning.
+Read a summary of cerebral palsy classifications.

-What are some of the other problems for children with cerebral palsy?
+Possible problems for children with cerebral palsy

 - problems with speech, hearing or vision